kubernetes/website/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 [HTTP probes](/docs/api-reference/{{page.version}}/#httpgetaction-v1-core)
 have additional fields that can be set on `httpGet`:

-* `host`: Host name to connect to, defaults to the pod IP.
+* `host`: Host name to connect to, defaults to the Pod IP.
 You probably want to set "Host" in httpHeaders instead.
 * `scheme`: Scheme to use for connecting to the host.
 Defaults to HTTP.
 * `path`: Path to access on the HTTP server.
 * `httpHeaders`: Custom headers to set in the request.
 HTTP allows repeated headers.
-* `port`: Name or number of the port to access on the container.
+* `port`: Name or number of the port to access on the Container.
 Number must be in the range 1 to 65535.

 For an HTTP probe, the kubelet sends an HTTP request to the specified path and port to perform the check.
-The kubelet sends the probe to the container’s IP address, unless the address is overridden by the optional `host` field in `httpGet`.
+The kubelet sends the probe to the Container’s IP address, unless the address is overridden by the optional `host` field in `httpGet`.
 In most scenarios, you do not want to set the `host` field.
 Here's one scenario where you would set it.
 Suppose the Container listens on 127.0.0.1 and the Pod's `hostNetwork` field is true.
 Then `host`, under `httpGet`, should be set to 127.0.0.1.
-If your pod relies on virtual hosts, which is probably the more common case, you should not use `host`, but rather set the `Host` header in `httpHeaders`.
+If your Pod relies on virtual hosts, which is probably the more common case, you should not use `host`, but rather set the `Host` header in `httpHeaders`.

 {% endcapture %}